 - Earnest Money Deposits: To secure contracts, wholesalers may need to pay earnest money deposits, which typically range from $500 to $2,000.

-While the initial costs are low, the success of wholesaling depends on identifying profitable deals and building a network of investors willing to purchase properties.
+The entry costs are low, but your success hinges entirely on your ability to spot profitable deals and maintain a reliable network of investors ready to buy.

-Breakdown of How Much Does It Cost To Get Into Real Estate
+Breakdown of How Much It Costs To Get Into Real Estate

 1. Property Taxes